DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | ramen        | 3              |

 6. Which item was purchased first by the customer after they became a member?

+To find the first item purchased by each customer after they became a member, we need to filter the sales after the join date and rank the purchases by order date, selecting the top-ranked item.
 ```sql
 WITH purchases_after_membership AS (
 	SELECT